-UI Element Essential Information Select an existing VLAN radio button Click this radio button to add an existing VLAN.
+Essential Information Click this radio button to add an existing VLAN.
 If you manually configured a VLAN for use by the replication network through Cisco UCS Manager, enter that VLAN ID.
-Create a new VLAN radio button Click this radio button to create a new VLAN.
+Click this radio button to create a new VLAN.
 Note If you are configuring replication network on edge cluster, do not use the Create VLAN option.
 Use the existing VLAN option and follow the same procedure.
-VLAN ID field Click the up or down arrows to select a number for the VLAN ID or type a number in the field.
+Click the up or down arrows to select a number for the VLAN ID o type a number in the field.
 This is separate from the HX Data Platform Management traffic network and Data traffic network.
 Important Be sure to use a different VLAN ID number for each HX Storage Cluster in the replication pair.
 Replication is between two HX Storage clusters.
 Each HX Storage cluster requires a VLAN dedicated to the replication network.
 For example, 3.
 When a value is added, the default VLAN Name is updated to include the additional identifier.
 The VLAN ID value does not affect a manually entered VLAN name.
-VLAN Name field This field is automatically populated with a default VLAN name when the Create a new VLAN radio button is selected.
-The VLAN ID is concatenated to the name. co UCS Manager credentials for primary and secondary FIs (site A vide Cisco UCS Manager credential for single FI.
+This field is automatically populated with a default VLAN name when the Create a new VLAN radio button is selected.
+The VLAN ID is concatenated to the name.

-UI Element Essential Information UCS Manager host IP or FQDN Enter Cisco UCS Manager FQDN or IP address. field For example, 10.193.211.120.
+UI Element Essential Information 0 Enter Cisco UCS Manager FQDN or IP address. field For example, 10.193.211.120.
 Username field Enter administrative username for Cisco UCS Manager.
 Password field Enter administrative password for Cisco UCS Manager.